mjenior/mjenior.github.io/anaerobe/anaerobe.md

   feature: anaerobe2016.jpg
 ---

-My work in the Schloss lab leverages metagenomics, metatranscriptomics, and metabolic modeling to identify the nutrient niche of *Clostridium difficile* in the gut during infection.
+My work in the [Schloss lab](http://www.schlosslab.org/) leverages metagenomics, metatranscriptomics, and metabolic modeling to identify the nutrient niche of *Clostridium difficile* in the gut during infection.
 With this information we can potentially begin to design targeted probiotics to eliminate/prevent colonization of *C. difficile*.
 Below is some supplementary info for my poster, it will give you some background on how I generated the data and where I got some of my ideas.
 For more about me or my science, take a look at my [website](http://mjenior.github.io)!

 ---

-Methods
+Methods (Abbreviated)
 ---------------------

-Differential plating

-Toxin titer

-High-throughpt sequencing
+**Differential plating**
+All done anaerobically*
+Vegetative cells = plated on CCFA (no taurocholate) Spores = 60 degrees Celsius for 30 minutes, then plated on TCCFA

+**Toxin titer**
+Performed using the standard cell rounding assay by [Jhansi Leslie](https://www.researchgate.net/profile/Jhansi_Leslie) in [Vince Young's lab](https://sites.google.com/a/umich.edu/younglab/).

+**High-throughpt sequencing**
+Illumina MiSeq - 16S rRNA gene (2 x 250 bp)
+Illumina HiSeq - metagenomes (2 x 250 bp) and metatranscriptomes (2 x 100 bp)

-Bipartite metabolic modeling
+**Bipartite metabolic modeling**

-16S analysis

-Metagenomic-enabled Metatranscriptomics
+I developed a novel algorithm for calculating the importance of biochemical reaction substrates in an organism's metabolic network.
+These valuse are based on the transcription of the adjacent enzymes that act on or produce the given substrate.
+The resulting score reflects the lilihood that a given compound is acquired from the environment.

+**Metagenomic-enabled Metatranscriptomics**
+Metagenomes were assembled and gene content was then annotated.
+Metatranscriptomic read mapping was then normalized to metagenomic coverage before comparing between conditions.

 ---

 References
 ---------------------

-1. Lessa FC et. al. (2015).
+1. Lessa FC, et. al. (2015).
 Burden of *Clostridium difficile* Infection in the United States. *N Engl J Med*. vol. 372; 825-834.

 2. Theriot CM, Koenigsknecht MJ, Carlson PE, Hatton GE, Nelson AM, Li B, & Young VB.
 (2014).
 Antibiotic-induced shifts in the mouse gut microbiome and metabolome increase susceptibility to *Clostridium difficile* infection. *Nature Comm*.
 Vol. 5: 3114.